patrickotoole/jQuery-Vertical-Scroll/README.md

 ----

-This is a plugin written for jQuery which adds a vertical scrollbar to DOM object using jQuery UI.
+This is a plugin written for jQuery which adds a vertical scrollbar to DOM object using the jQuery UI slider.
 Detects object height/ necessary height to display contents and determines if a scrollbar is necessary.
 Rewraps content and creates a scrollbar inside existing object.

-#### User has three controls over scroll of object:
+#### User has four methods to control scroll of object:
+* click
-* scrollbar (clicks)
+* drag
-* mousewheel
+* wheel (mouse)
-* touch controls (iOS).
+* touch (iOS)

+The functionality for each of these controls is stubbed out as secondary functions to allow for custom handling, scrolling and animation of events.
+The increment function is also stubbed for the same purpose.
+Default functionality and handling of all events is included.

 Usage
 ----
-*	$('.element').addScrollbar();
+*	$('.element').scrollbar();
-*	$('.element').addScrollbar(scrollbar_options);
+*	$('.element').scrollbar(method, scrollbar_options);

+### Methods
+* Create -- creates the scrollbar with specified options
+	$('.element').scrollbar("create", options_hash);
+* Destroy -- removes scrollbar
+	$('.element').scrollbar("destroy");
+* Refresh -- removes scrollbar and creates scrollbar using original options
+	$('.element').scrollbar("refresh");
+* Increment -- external functionality to increment scrollbar
+	$('.element').scrollbar("increment", step);

 ### Options
-_scrollbar_options_ -- passed as object to addScrollbar.
-Default options shown below:

-location : "left",
+* location: left or right,
-width: 10,
+* width: int,
-margin: 2,
+* margin: int,
-background_color : "black",
-color : "grey",
-end_cap_size : 20,
+* end_cap_size : int,
-incrementSize : undefined,//25
+* incrementSize : int,
-horizontalVisible : true
+* horizontalVisible : bool

 Dependencies
 ---